Dear ME Faculty,

 The ME Administration and The ME Student Services Office

-If you wish to create a new course or revise an existing one, all materials are due to Shareena Samson no later than Thursday, October 1st.
+If you wish to create a new course or revise an existing one for Spring 2017 or beyond, all materials are due to Shareena no later than Monday, October 2nd.

 The following materials are required for new courses and revisions:

 2. A sample weekly schedule for the course

 3. If the course will have a final project in lieu of a final, then a sample description of such project.

 4. If the course is a roomshare between an undergraduate and graduate course, a short explanation of how the student's work will differ depending on their status.